andikatjacobdennis/Algorithms-and-DataStructures-in-CSharp/README.md

 - Storing and retrieving large datasets efficiently.
 - Maintaining sorted data in external storage systems.

-##### Implementation

-Here's a basic implementation of a B-Tree node class and the B-Tree structure itself:

 ```csharp
 using System;
 using System.Collections.Generic;